msuhanov/regf/Windows registry file format specification.md

 ## Transactional registry (TxR)
 Transactional registry, introduced in Windows Vista, is a feature that allows a program to accumulate multiple modifications of a registry hive within a transaction, which can be committed or rolled back as a single unit (like a database transaction).
 Such a transaction is written to storage files of the Common Log File System (CLFS).

-Transactional registry and CLFS are out of the scope of this document.
+Transactional registry and storage files of the CLFS are out of the scope of this document.

 ## Format of primary files
 A primary file consists of a base block, also known as a file header, and a hive bins data.
 A hive bins data consists of hive bins.
 Each hive bin includes a header and cells, a cell is the actual storage of high-level registry entities (like keys, values, etc.).
 Primary files may contain padding of an arbitrary size after the end of the last hive bin.